HOME

 Good thing is you can't do much wrong at this moment.
 Wait a turn or two, and you'll learn that Crisp is bribable.
 You can give him stuff from your inventory, or wait and he'll take the stuff from you himself.
 There's only one thing he's interested in, and that's the violet note.
 Once he has read it he's quickly redressing, glams himself up a bit and rushes off.
 So his first (or nick) name is Corky, and that letter must have been some sort of romantic invitation.
 Also, there's a postscriptum that sounds like it might come in handy at a later time: "PS: If my little poodle yaps at you, just say ALEXIS, HEEL and she’ll behave."
 Wait, have we played the mailman again the entire time?
 Jeez...
 But okay, there's stuff to do.
 You're still chained up, with Crisp's labcoat and maybe a bit of your inventory scattered across the room.
 Princess Tasmania tells you what to do once you're free, which you aren't... yet.

 Let's grab the coat, as it's the only thing we can do.
 It's poorly hinted at, but it has a pocket into which we can look - a rusty key!
 Conveniently it unlocks our chains.
 Free again!
 First thing to do now is to free the princess, which is done by what she tells, pulling the lever.
 Shouldst you decide to push it instead your score would lower significantly as you'd turn the princess into a puddle of meat mush.
-So, you dutifully pulled the lever, and the princess is free.
+I think you could still solve the game then, but with a penalty score of 10.
+So, you dutifully pull the lever, and the princess is free.
 With a weird hint at human-platypus feet sex she disappears and leaves us to our main task to stop the Evil One.
 Get the now opened note and read it.
 It's from Violet Voss.
 Not only do we get to know that she calls Mr. Crisp "Corky-Poo" (if you ever load an old save game, try and address Mr. Crisp as "Corky") and that they're probably friends with benefits, but the note also reveals a way to (probably) get rid of the hellhound.
 Nice!

 So, let's get to work.
 Open the hatch in the ceiling and climb up the ladder to a round chamber.
 13 paintings are here, but I didn't find a way to examine them individually.
 Two ways to go - let's go up first.
 The room's all... fuzzy, you can't see a thing.
 Wait, didn't we experience something like that before?
 Right, in the cinema!
 We still have the 3D glasses with us so - okay, wearing them helps (again).
 So this a laboratory, and it's also the highest room in the tower.
 Now if this doesn't smell like end game...
 Save your game here.
 With your game saved, feel free to examine everything, fiddle around with the controls and wake the cat.
 Note: There's no "switches" object, just a "first switch" and a "second switch".
 And to my knowledge, the telescope here has no use.
 Well, load your saved game, and off we go.